From: MaryW

 Date: 03-23-2007, 09:28 AM (68 of 93)

+I have no confidence when sewing for myself.
+So I procrastinate to the point of not sewing for myself at all.
 When I finish a project I nit-pick it to pieces.
 When I look at it at a later time I am quite impressed with how it turned out.
 Just made a little lined fleece jacket for the Great Granddaughter and thought it was not well done.
 I washed it and hung it up until it could be delivered to her.
 Now when I examine it I am very satisfied with it.
 I wish I could have more confidence in myself.
 If anyone has an idea of how to overcome this silly thinking just send it my way.
-Thanks, Nina :bang:
+Thanks, Nina Gmanina

 User: Nina Christen

-Member since: 05-02-2003
+Member since: 05-02-2003 Total posts: 36 |

 From: gmcsewer